Skip to main content

 Intermediate

 Understanding the timeline for hormonal change requires moving beyond a simple list of inputs and outcomes.
 It necessitates a deeper appreciation for the biological conversations happening within your body.
-Your functions through a series of sophisticated feedback loops, where the output of one gland signals another to increase or decrease its activity.
+Your endocrine system functions through a series of sophisticated feedback loops, where the output of one gland signals another to increase or decrease its activity.

 The Hypothalamic-Pituitary-Adrenal (HPA) and Hypothalamic-Pituitary-Gonadal (HPG) axes are prime examples of this architecture.
 Both originate in the brain, with the hypothalamus sending signals to the pituitary gland, which in turn directs the adrenal glands (to produce cortisol) or the gonads (to produce sex hormones).